sdispater/pendulum/docs/_docs/timezones.rst

 =========

-Timezones are an important part of every datetime library and ``Pendulum`` tries to provide an easy and accurate system to handle them properly.
+Timezones are an important part of every datetime library and ``pendulum`` tries to provide an easy and accurate system to handle them properly.

 .. note::